mmistakes/minimal-mistakes/_drafts/project-loom.md

 }
 ```

-We joined both the virtual threads, so we can be sure that the main thread will not terminate before the two virtual threads.
+We joined both virtual threads, so we can be sure that the main thread will not terminate before the two virtual threads.
 Let's run the program:

 ```
 08:34:46.217 [boilWater] INFO in.rcard.virtual.threads.App - VirtualThread[#21,boilWater]/runnable@ForkJoinPool-1-worker-1 | I'm going to take a bath